Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Steady State Dynamical Analysis

-Corollary \ref{cor1} provides a more precise upper bound on the convergence rate of the reference dynamical system to its fixed point.
-It shows that as $\alpha \to 1/M$, the contraction coefficient $\gamma \to 0$, indicating that the rate of convergence accelerates.
-This observation aligns with intuition: when $\alpha \to 1/M$ in equation \eqref{alpha_hmm}, the system relies less on historical observations and becomes more reliant on the most recently observed data.
-In subsequent numerical experiments, we observe that, generally larger values of $\alpha < 1/M$ lead to faster convergence.
-Additionally, as $\beta\to\infty$, $\gamma\to 0$, which shows that increasing the value of $\beta$ leads to a faster convergence rate of the system to its fixed point.

-When the components of the initial values of the reference dynamical system satisfy certain consistency conditions, a more precise upper bound on the convergence rate can be provided.
-It is worth noting that when the algorithm adopts a uniform prior belief distribution:

-we have $\hat{x}_0 = 0_{M-1}$.
-The initial condition \eqref{initial}, will therefore be satisfied.
-This condition reflects an unbiased prior belief, which aligns with typical requirements in practical algorithmic settings.

-\begin{remark} The convergence rate of the reference dynamical system to its fixed point, as presented in Theorem \ref{thm1}, plays a crucial role in understanding the \emph{adaptation capabilities} of the algorithm.
+\begin{remark} The convergence rate of the reference dynamical system to its fixed point, as presented in Theorem \ref{thm1}, plays a crucial role in understanding the \emph{adaptation capability} of the algorithm.
 Specifically, when the environment remains in a fixed state for an extended period, the reference dynamical system converges to its fixed point at an exponential rate.
 When the environment state changes, the corresponding fixed point shifts accordingly, and the system will converge to the new fixed point exponentially fast, as illustrated in Fig.~\ref{fig1}.
 The convergence speed depends on the choice of the parameters $\alpha$ and $\beta$, and the quality of the data and model.
-When using the traditional Bayesian update \eqref{Bayes}, as indicated by equations \eqref{nonlinearfunction} and \eqref{deterministic} with $\alpha = 0$ and $\beta=1$, the corresponding deterministic dynamical system simplifies to the linear equation

-which shows that the log-belief ratio evolves linearly over time.
-This slower rate explains why the proposed algorithm exhibits superior adaptability in dynamic environments. \end{remark}
+When using the traditional Bayesian update \eqref{Bayes}, as indicated by equations \eqref{nonlinearfunction} and \eqref{deterministic} with $\alpha = 0$ and $\beta=1$, the corresponding deterministic dynamical system simplifies to the linear equation $\hat{x}_{i}=\hat{x}_{i-1}-d$, which shows that the log-belief ratio evolves linearly over time.
+This slower rate explains why the proposed algorithm exhibits superior adaptability in dynamic environments.

-\begin{example} To further illustrate the adaptability difference between $\alpha\beta$-HMM and the Bayesian update~\eqref{Bayes}, consider a binary decision-making problem with candidate states, $\theta_0$ and $\theta_1$.
-Before time instant $T_1$, the environmental signals are more aligned with the likelihood function corresponding to $\theta_0$, whereas after $T_1$, they become more aligned with the likelihood function corresponding to $\theta_1$.